bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Clara Shikhelman: 00:10:44

 For each transaction, we're looking at all of the other transactions we will need to include in the block beforehand for the block to be valid.
-We sum up the weights of all of these transactions, we sum up the fees of all of these transactions, and from this we discover how many satoshis per bit we will get from this whole...
+We sum up the weights of all of these transactions, we sum up the fees of all of these transactions, and from this we discover how many satoshis per bit we will get from this whole

 Patrick Murck: 00:11:07